Principia-Turtle/Archive/content/Hit cap vs attack speed.md

 ## Volatility

 The table though compares the averages.
-From [[Mechanics of Random Number Based Game.md]] we know there is a difference between them, so let's compare it to volatility.
+From [[Mechanics of Random Number Based Game.md]] we know there is a difference between average and volatility, so let's compare it to volatility.
 Using Probability Mass Function to get height of the curve at any point.
 Height of the curve is probability of the outcome, x-axis is damage output.

 $$